This May, CELOP admitted hundreds of students to our summer 1 programs. We...

 Legal Study - Gain an understanding of the US legal system by investigating the governmental, economic, historical, and sociological environment in which it functions.

 Courthouse Visits – Tour State and Federal Courthouses and observe a civil trial.

-Legal English for Practitioners is open to practicing lawyers.
+The 4-week Legal Practitioners (EN006) program is open to practicing lawyers.
 Studying alongside colleagues in the legal profession, this program will help you develop the language proficiency and cultural background knowledge necessary to succeed in a professional legal environment in English.

-In order to be considered for the Legal English for practitioners program, you are required to have a minimum 2-3 years of law school or judicial training (practicing law experience preferred), and English proficiency at the High Intermediate level.
-In addition to the standard CELOP application materials, you will also need to submit:
+In order to be considered for the Legal Practitioners program, you are required to have a minimum of 2-3 years of law school or judicial training (practicing law experience preferred), and English proficiency at the High Intermediate level.
+In addition to the standard CELOP application materials, students are also required to submit:

 - A copy of your CV/resume.

 - A brief statement of purpose (300 to 500 words) describing your professional experience and what you hope to get out of this course.

 Specifically, in this program we will help you to:

 - Develop a conversant vocabulary of legal terms